 What Is A Motion To Suppress Evidence?

-A defense attorney may challenge the reasonableness of a stop in every case because they tend to be warrantless seizures, but the bottom line is that the state will generally win.
-This is because of the preliminary nature of the question and the relatively low burden of proof with which they have to answer that question.
-When it comes to probable cause to arrest, the question is based on all of the information available to the officer at the time.
-It may turn out that there are explanations for what the cop saw that may come out at trial and raise reasonable doubt.
+A defense attorney may challenge the reasonableness of a stop and probable cause to arrest in every case because, almost always, stops and arrests in DWI cases are made without a warrant issued by a court.
+However, the State will generally win because of the preliminary nature of the questions and the relatively low burden of proof with which they have to answer those questions.
+The question of probable cause to arrest depends on all of the information available to the officer at the time.
+Explanations for what the cop saw may come out at trial and raise reasonable doubt.

-Learn your options - call me for your free, 20 min phone consultation (732) 899-1899
+Learn your options - call me for your free, 20 min phone consultation (732) 218-9090